Dr Ken Gilmour

 Aged Care Facility visits

-Please direct any enquiry to the Practice Manager Jo.
+Please direct any enquiry to the Office Manager Jo.

 Dr Tom Clarke will be practicing full time at the Practice as from the 30th March.
 He has a special interest in skin cancer diagnosis and treatment.
 Dr Clarke has undergone an extensive education programme over many years and has obtained a Diploma from the Skin Cancer College Australasia and a Master of Medicine (Skin Cancer) University of Queensland.